Hospital sees first baby of 2020

 Ford said the name didn’t have any particular significance to either her or McKinley’s father, Jonathan Jordan, of Benson.
 She said they hadn’t officially settled on it until that morning.

-RRMC spokeswoman Peg Bolgioni said the hospital saw 336 births last year and has one of the first OB/GYN offices in the country to be receive a Safety Certification in Outpatient Excellence from the American Congress of Obstetricians and Gynecologists.
+RRMC spokeswoman Peg Bolgioni said the hospital saw 336 births last year and was one of the first OB/GYN offices in the country to receive a Safety Certification in Outpatient Excellence from the American Congress of Obstetricians and Gynecologists.

 Despite the early birth, Ford said McKinley’s baby room was ready and waiting for her.